metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 There are slightly different steps to take depending on whether your SSO solution uses SAML or JWT.
 We'll cover SAML first.

-## Authenticating with SAML

-Connecting Metabase to your SAML identity provider lets your team access Metabase with ease through SSO.

 ### Enabling SAML authentication

 First, head over to the Settings section of the Admin Panel, then click on the Authentication tab.
 Click the `Configure` button in the SAML section of the Authentication page, and you'll see this form:

 ![SAML form](images/saml-form.png)